 Kornati are one of the most popular destinations in Croatia and our favourite group of islands in Sibenik archipelago.
 This is a short guide full of useful information for all those who want to know more about this fascinating archipelago.

-Kornati are the densest archipelago in Mediterranean.
-Located between Šibenik and Zadar, they cover the area of about 320 km2 and makes 12% of all the islands in the Croatian Adriatic.
+The Kornati are the densest archipelago in the Mediterranean Sea.
+Strategically located between the historic cities of Šibenik and Zadar, this “stone labyrinth” encompasses approximately 320 km² and accounts for an impressive 12% of all islands in the Croatian Adriatic.

 Archipelago in numbers